jeremy-jarvis/applitools-demo/index.md

 # Introduction

-[Applitools](https://applitools.com/) provides powerful tools for verifying the visual appearance of applications though automated testing.
-They take "screenshots" of an application (including the DOM and CSS) and compares them against approved baselines, highlighting any differences found.
+## Overview

-## Documentation Overview
+[Applitools](https://applitools.com/) is a powerful toolset for verifying the visual appearance of an application though automated testing.
+Such tests can take "screenshots" of an application (including the DOM and CSS) and compare them against approved baselines, highlighting any differences found.

-The following documentation presents a step-by-step example of how Applitools can be used alongside [Cucumber](https://cucumber.io/), [Protractor](https://www.protractortest.org), and [Chai](https://www.chaijs.com/), to verify a web app's visual appearance and functional behavior.
+This walkthrough presents a step-by-step example of how Applitools can be used alongside [Cucumber](https://cucumber.io/), [Protractor](https://www.protractortest.org), and [Chai](https://www.chaijs.com/), to verify a web app's visual appearance and functional behavior.

-We'll start by setting up NodeJS and creating an Angular project, and then add Cucumber and Applitools as testing tools.
+We'll start by setting up NodeJS and creating an Angular project, and then we'll add Cucumber and Applitools as testing tools.
 If you already have an app that you want to test, you might want to skip ahead.
-If you want the full picture of how to get from A to Z, start at the beginning.
+If you want the full picture of how to get from A to Z, [start at the beginning](/set-up-node-and-npm).

 See the section links on the left-hand side.